Nathanlauga/aws-hdp3.1.4-cluster/README.md

 ./setup_ambari_server.sh
 ```

+You can connect to your Ambari server with Public IP of AWS machine at port 8080.
+    login : admin
+    password : admin

 ## [Optional] Setup MySQL db for hive and others services

 Some HDP services require a database so you can install MySQL by executing the following script on any machine you want (prefer one with storage capacity).